start/up/src/SyntaxNodes/README.md

 Up supports optional source mapping.

-To support this, we require every outline syntax node class to offer a `sourceLineNumber`.
+To support source mapping, we require every outline syntax node class to offer a `sourceLineNumber`.
 This is acheived simply by having the `OutlineSyntaxNode` interface require the field.

 However, even though `sourceLineNumber` is required, it should be optional in each constructor!